 Point and shoot cameras are not recommended for night photography and Aurora Borealis.
 I am not going to explain in details why.
 It’s fine during the day time.
 I have seen many people trying and not succeeding in taking the good photos.
 Considering all time and money spent on the all parts of your trip and having the bad camera will ruin your experience.
 For those who are not interesting in photography and just observing the phenomena it is totally another story.

-• Standard equipment: Most popular cameras are with ASP-C sensors and with exchangeable lenses.
+Most popular cameras are with ASP-C sensors and with exchangeable lenses.
 Are they mirror or mirror less doesn’t meter as far as you have enough with wide lenses.
-Standard all-in-one zoom optics usually starts with 18 mm and end it from 55 mm to 300 mm.
+Standard all-in-one zoom optics usually starts with 18 mm and end it from 55 mm all the way to 300 mm.
 It can be used but don’t forget that 18 mm (26 – 29 mm on 35 mm standard) is mostly not wide enough.
 Aurora Borealis can dance very wide and you will simple miss big parts of it.
 Even here it depends on intensity based on previous Solar activity.
 I highly recommend primes with 8, 10 or 12 mm and F/stop around or less than F/2,8.
 You need all lights available and primes will help you with that and you will even get better quality photos.
 More lights mean lower ISO and less noise as well.

 Second part of your equipment is the tripod.
 Choose one which you are comfortable to work with and learn all functions and adjustments.
 You are going to be outside in really dark conditions and not knowing how to adjust your tripod can be disturbing for your surrounding.
 For example using your head torch (recommended packing with you) all the time will disturb other and can affect long exposure photos with all this extra light.